 Be Consistent and Patient

 It's time to set things straight.
 When it comes to skincare, if you're expecting to see instant results, you'll be sorely disappointed.
 Remember that skincare is a process and a journey!
 With certain types of products like moisturizer, you may notice quicker results, but other products take time because they affect the skin on a cellular level.
 It takes roughly 28 days for the top layer of skin to regenerate, so remind yourself to be consistent and patient with your skin.
+Follow these tips for healthy skin, and be patient.
 You got this!

 Abby Vinas has long been an active member of the holistic health community, advocating in favor of its benefits to both our physical and emotional well-being.
 Her commitment to leading a healthy lifestyle has made her an authority on self-care practices.
 Abby is passionate about fitness, nutrition, and proper skincare, and is also an avid lover of avocado toast and dog-petting.